Smudged Watercolor Text Effect

 The Final Result:

-- Crumpled white paper texture by ~melemel.
+- Crumpled white paper texture by melemel.

 Create a new 1152 x 864 px document and fill it with the color

 Place the Crumpled white paper texture on top of the Background layer, then change its layer’s Blend Mode to Multiply and its Opacity to 50%.

-- Create the text in black.
+Black.
 You can use All Caps if you like as well.
 The font used is Y2K Neophyte.
 If you have more than one word, and/or different font sizes, create each of them in a separate layer.
 Also, set the Tracking value to 200 to avoid overlapping of the smudged watercolor later on.

 Make all the text layers invisible by clicking the eye icons next to them.

-Open the Brush panel (Window -> Brush), choose the “Rough Round Bristle” brush, and modify its settings as below:
+Open the Brush panel (Window -> Brush), choose the Rough Round Bristle brush, and modify its Settings as below:

 Brush Tip Shape

-And check the “Wet Edges” and “Smoothing” boxes too.
+And check the Wet Edges and Smoothing boxes too.
 This will create the basic watercolor brush.
 The Size Jitter and Dual Brush values add randomness to the brush shape, while the Color Dynamics and Transfer values add color and opacity variations so that the brush has a more realistic effect.

 Right click the first text layer and choose Create Work Path.
 Set the Foreground color to

 Create a new layer on top of all layers, rename it to whatever text you’re working with, and change its Blend Mode to Color Burn.
 Then, right click the path and choose Stroke Path.

 Choose Brush from the Tool drop down menu and un-check the Simulate Pressure box.

 This will stroke the path with the watercolor brush.

 Pick the Smudge Tool with a 70 px soft round brush.
 In the Options bar, change the Mode to Hue and the Strength to 25%.

-Open the Brush panel once again and modify the smudge brush settings as shown below:
+Open the Brush panel once again and modify the smudge brush Settings as shown below:

 Brush Tip Shape

 Right click the Path once again and choose Stroke Path.
 This time, choose Smudge from the Tool drop down menu, and make sure that the Simulate Pressure box is still un-checked.

 Create a new layer for the next line of text, and don’t forget to change its Blend Mode to Color Burn.

 If you are using a smaller text size, you’ll need smaller brush sizes as well.
-In this case, the watercolor brush size is set to 15 px.
+In this case, the watercolor brush Size is set to 15 px.

-The smudge brush size is set to 40 px.
+The smudge brush Size is set to 40 px.
 You can experiment with different sizes until you like the result.